roby2014/roby2014.me/_posts/programming-colorlight-0/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 ### Using FTDI232RL as a JTAG programmer

-`FTDI232RL` is [supported](https://trabucayre.github.io/openFPGALoader/guide/advanced.html#ft231-ft232-bitbang-mode-and-pins-configuration) by `openFPGALoader`, which means we can use it as a JTAG programmer, to upload our bitstream to the FPGA.
+`FTDI232RL` is [supported](https://trabucayre.github.io/openFPGALoader/guide/advanced.html#ft231-ft232-bitbang-mode-and-pins-configuration) ([not out of the box](#notes-about-ftdi232rl)) by `openFPGALoader`, which means we can use it as a JTAG programmer, to upload our bitstream to the FPGA.

 ![ftdi232rl](./ftdi232rl.jpg)

-In order to use and communicate with the board JTAG pins, my teacher soldered some header pins (J27, J31, J32, 30, J33 and J34 from board and RTS from `FTDI232RL`).
+In order to use and communicate with the board JTAG pins, my teacher soldered some header pins (J27, J31, J32, J30, J33 and J34 from board and RTS from `FTDI232RL`).

 ![solded1](./solded1.jpg)

 ![solded2](./solded2.jpg)

 ![solded3](./solded3.jpg)

 #### Pin mapping